The health and safety of our entire campus community is the first and most important consideration as we formulate and enact these plans.

 - Quarantine for 4 days until a second test is conducted.

-- If the test is negative, students will be released from quarantine, but will restrict campus activities in the days that follow, as directed by the college as per SUNY guidelines.
+- If the test is negative, students will be released from quarantine.

 - Follow specific directions based on whether students are traveling from NY State and contiguous states, out of state, or international locations.
 Information about restrictions on activities is forthcoming.